intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

   In addition, some details regarding these responsibilities have been modified to accord with the new framework defined in this document.

+# Updates to RFC 8730

+{{RFC8730}} refers several times to the RSE; these can be taken as referring to the RSWG and RSAB or, more generally, the "RFC Editor function" under version 3 of the RFC Editor Model as described herein.

+{{RFC8730}} refers to the RSOC; that reference is obsolete because this document does away with the RSOC.

 # Acknowledgments
 {:numbered="false"}

 Portions of this document were borrowed from {{RFC5620}},
 {{RFC6635}}, {{RFC8728}}, {{RFC8729}}, and earlier proposals
-submitted within the RFCED-Future Program by Martin Thomson, Brian Carpenter, and Michael StJohns.
+submitted within the IAB's RFC Editor Future Development Program by Martin Thomson, Brian Carpenter, and Michael StJohns.
 Thanks to the chairs of the Program, Eliot Lear and Brian Rosen, for their leadership and assistance.
-Thanks also for feedback and proposed text to Jari Arkko,
+Thanks also for feedback and proposed text to
+Jari Arkko,
 Sarah Banks,
 Scott Bradner,